yuvalitah/CurrencyConverter/README.md

 # CurrencyConverter
-C# Console Application for converting cifferent currencies.
+C# Console Application for converting different currencies.

 Input:
   Text file location that has in his two first lines the coins you wish to convert and in the rest of the lines the amount of coins.